easystats/bayestestR/README.md

 [rope_range](https://easystats.github.io/bayestestR/reference/rope_range.html)
 function.

-Kruschke suggests using the proportion of the 95% (or 90%, considered more stable) HDI that falls within the ROPE as an index for “null-hypothesis” testing (as understood under the Bayesian framework, see [equivalence_test](https://easystats.github.io/bayestestR/reference/equivalence_test.html)).
+Kruschke suggests using the proportion of the CI that falls within the ROPE as an index for “null-hypothesis” testing (as understood under the Bayesian framework, see [equivalence_test](https://easystats.github.io/bayestestR/reference/equivalence_test.html)).

 ``` r